jellyfin-archive/jellyfin-docs/general/administration/installing.md

 You can learn more about using Docker by [reading the official Docker documentation](https://docs.docker.com/).

-#### Hardware Transcoding with Nvidia (Ubuntu)
+#### Hardware Transcoding with NVIDIA (Ubuntu)

-You are able to use hardware encoding with Nvidia, but it requires some additional configuration.
+You are able to use hardware encoding with NVIDIA, but it requires some additional configuration.
 These steps require basic knowledge of Ubuntu but nothing too special.

 **Adding Package Repositories**
-First off you'll need to add the Nvidia package repositories to your Ubuntu installation.
+First off you'll need to add the NVIDIA package repositories to your Ubuntu installation.
 This can be done by running the following commands:

    ```sh
    distribution=$(. /etc/os-release;echo $ID$VERSION_ID)